 Location/s: Ideally, you’ll want to set it somewhere where you have a lot of control over your environment to plan for eventualities such as bad weather and make things as baby-friendly as possible.
 Hosting it at home is ideal.
 It also gives you the option of having separate areas you can designate to different elements of your party, especially if you do choose to split the celebrations into stages.
 Alternatively, if the weather’s good, you could organize a picnic in the park.
-If you’re not keen on home hosting because of all the mess, why not hire a maid service?

 Choose a Theme: This helps streamline everything, simplifying decisions such as cake, food, goody bags and color scheme.
 It also makes things more fun for your smaller guests.
 Great themes for girls are: teddy bears, zoo animals, Winnie-the-Pooh and kittens.
 Little boys will love themes like puppies, cheeky monkey, Thomas the Tank or fishies.
 Most online party favor companies can supply you with everything you need in the same theme, so it pays to do your research.